Frequently Asked Questions

 Suspensions and Expulsions are noted on the Academic Transcript at Clarion University.
 Suspensions will show an end date if a student successfully petitions to return following a suspension period.

-Other sanctions are not noted on academic transcripts, however, information is kept in the Office of Judicial & Mediation Services for a period of seven years from the date of the last action taken.
+Other sanctions are not noted on academic transcripts, however, information is kept in the Office of Student Conduct & Community Development for a period of seven years from the date of the last action taken.
 Cases involving expulsion may be held longer.